- insight in the visual scan pattern of pilots in training?

 - Objective visual scan pattern information supports the instructor

-We are working on various options to extend the application and tailor it to your needs and preferences, e.g. tracking the eyes of both pilot and co-pilot, connect EEG to measure the pilot’s alertness, show the scan patterns on a 2D-screen, etc.
+We are working on various options to extend the application and tailor it to your needs and preferences, e.g. tracking the eyes of both pilot and co-pilot, connect EEG to measure the pilot’s alertness, data processing, a debrief tool, connection with sim data, etc.

 - beginning pilots